+We currently have more than 70 rigs (including rigs aquired from Pioneer Energy Services) capable of operating with alternative power sources such as High-Line power from the electric grid, dual-fuel or natural gaspowered engines, or our proprietary EcoCellTM lithium battery hybrid energy management system.

+70

-In the short-term, we work to meet customer demands through an increase in our usage of our existing lower-emissions and alternative fuel equipment, such as dual-fuel equipment and rich-burn natural gas engines (in place of traditional diesel-only equipment).
+In the short-term, we work to meet customer demands by offering our existing lower-emissions and alternative fuel equipment available to them, such as dual-fuel equipment and rich-burn natural gas engines (in place of traditional diesel-only equipment).
 In the long-term, we will endeavor to meet these demands by continuing our development of innovative, lower-emissions technology (such as battery power hybrid energy management systems and technology enabling the use of utility electrical power in our operations) and redesigning our equipment to maximize efficiency (such as through the development of emission-reducing automation, remote operations and control systems and energy management software).

+Message from Our Chief Executive Officer

+About This Report

+Environmental

+Air Quality, Greenhouse Gas Emissions Reduction and Energy Efficiency

+Environmental Management

+Water and Ecological Impacts

+Waste and Chemicals Management

+Social

+Health, Safety and Incident Risk Management Diversity and Inclusion Talent Recruitment, Retention and Development Human Rights Community and Stakeholder Engagement

+Governance

+Governance and Oversight Climate-Related Risks and Opportunities Risk Management Ethics

+Reporting Frameworks Indices

+Sustainability Accounting Standards Board (SASB) Index Task Force on Climate-Related Financial Disclosures (TCFD) Index

+Disclaimer